RevenueCat/revenuecat-docs/docs_source/🛠 Tools/paywalls.md

 To use RevenueCat Paywalls on iOS, simply:

 1. Create a Paywall on the Dashboard for the [Offering](doc:entitlements) you intend to serve to your customers

+2. `import RevenueCatUI` at the point in the user experience when you want to display a paywall.
+See [displaying paywalls](doc:displaying-paywalls) for more information.

 > 📘
 >